-All about Cassia Tora Seed
+All About Cassia Tora Seeds

-Cassia Tora plant belongs to the wild crop variety and it is from the Caesalpinaceae family and is named from its genus Cassia.
-They are hard and small seeds and the plant widely grows in India in June or July post monsoons.
+Cassia Tora plant belongs to the wild crop variety and it is from the Caesalpinaceae family and is named from its genus, Cassia.
+They are hard and small seeds and the plant widely grows in India in June or July, post-monsoons.
 The downtrodden then collect the cassia seeds from the forests in November and December.
-The Cassia plant grows in the Indian tropical regions and the bulk of it is seen in the regions of Madhya Pradesh, Chhattisgarh, Uttar Pradesh and also some parts of Gujarat and Maharashtra.
+The Cassia plant grows in the Indian tropical regions and the bulk of it is seen in the regions of Madhya Pradesh, Chhattisgarh, Uttar Pradesh, and also some parts of Gujarat and Maharashtra.

 The Cassia Tora Seed is an ancient valued Chinese herb and popularly called Jue Ming Zi in Chinese.
 The ripened seeds of sickle pods is most suitable for body cooling.

-Uses of Cassia Tora Seed
+Uses of Cassia Tora Seeds

 All the parts of the plant have healing properties and can cure various ailments.
-Different parts including seeds, leaves and roots are highly beneficial in doing the same.
+Different parts, including seeds, leaves, and roots are highly beneficial in doing the same.

 This seed is recognized by Ayurveda as a great laxative, ophthalmic, anthelmintic, and expectorant.
 Its main constituents include derivatives of rhein anthraquinone, emodin, chrysophanol, and fixed oil.
 They have a quality that helps loosen bowels and relieve constipation and are used in the form of an aperient and purgative.